 A call for applications for replication or expansion of one of the three selected interventions from the previous round of the BRIDGES programme that have proven to be successful in one country, was conducted in June-August 2017.
 All grant proposals were peer reviewed and prioritised by a cross-disciplinary external review group under the coordination of IDF.
-The following three institutions have been selected as implementation sites:
+The following three institutions were selected as implementation sites:

 The selected projects are varied and include:

-- A randomized trial on the suitability of peer education to improve diabetes management and outcomes in a low-income setting (Banda Aceh, Indonesia)
+A randomized trial on the suitability of peer education to improve diabetes management and outcomes in a low-income setting (Banda Aceh, Indonesia)

-- A randomized trial on an intensive education intervention using a mobile application and network of people living with diabetes to implement glycaemic control (Delta State, Nigeria)
+A randomized trial on an intensive education intervention using a mobile application and network of people living with diabetes to implement glycaemic control (Delta State, Nigeria)

-- A community-based randomized trial and lifestyle intervention using a targeted shared care approach on pregnancy outcomes in Nigerian women with gestational diabetes but without diabetes (Nsukka, Nigeria).
+A community-based randomized trial and lifestyle intervention using a targeted shared care approach on pregnancy outcomes in Nigerian women with gestational diabetes but without diabetes (Nsukka, Nigeria).